Comparison Between Business Proposal and Business Plan

 A well-written business plan is a blueprint for success because it outlines all the steps required to move your business from the ideation stage to reality.

 However, not all business plans are meant to be executed.
 You could discover during the research stage that your business idea isn't right for implementation.
-Realizing this earlier on means you can save yourself time and money that you would have invested into a dead-end idea.
+Realizing this earlier on means you can save yourself time and money that you would have invested in a dead-end idea.

-Before trying to raise funds for a business loan through an angel investor, incubator, or venture capitalist, ensure that you have a thoroughly researched your business plan.
+Before trying to raise funds for a business loan through an angel investor, incubator, or venture capitalist, ensure that you have thoroughly researched your business plan.
 Developing a well-researched business plan should take approximately six weeks, so writing your plan a day before meeting with a potential investor won't cut it.